ambar-ashish/interview-prep/system-design/High Level Design/Fundamentals/Basics.md

 the two machines or process.

 Rate limiting:
-The act of limiting the number of requests sent to of from a system.
+The act of limiting the number of requests sent to or from a system.

 Publish/Subscribe Pattern:
 Publishers publish messages to topics/channels and subscriber subscribes to these topics and read messages coming through these topics.